-Rose of Sharon (Hibiscus syriacus), is a flowering shrub that grows in urban gardens.
+Rose of Sharon (Hibiscus syriacus, USDA zones 5-9) is a flowering shrub that grows in urban gardens.
 It can reach a full height of 12 feet with a spread of 10 feet.
-An erect, deciduous shrub often referred to as althea or hardy hibiscus, Rose of Sharon has cup-shaped flowers that bloom during late summer to fall.
+An erect, deciduous shrub often referred to as althea or hardy hibiscus, rose of Sharon has cup-shaped flowers that bloom during late summer to fall.
 The flowers come in shades of blue, pink, red, purple, white and lavender.
-Learning the proper ways to care for the Rose of Sharon will ensure that it blooms profusely.
+Learning the proper ways to care for the rose of Sharon will ensure that it blooms profusely.

-This flowering shrub can grow well in average soil, requires very little maintenance and blooms profusely in summer.
-It loves sunlight.
-Unlike other shrubs, the Rose of Sharon loses its leaves late in spring; hence, it lives much longer than other shrub varieties.
+This flowering shrub can grow well in average soil, as long as the area receives lots of sunlight, which gives you flexibility in where you plant it.
+The rose of Sharon requires very little maintenance and blooms profusely in summer, so you can enjoy the flowers with little work.
+Unlike evergreen shrubs, the rose of Sharon loses its leaves late in fall.

-The Rose of Sharon needs moist and well-drained soil.
-Plant it in the spring or fall for best results.
-Apply a single layer of compost under the outermost branches of the shrub during the spring.
 To enhance blooming and promote larger blossoms, prune the shrub each spring, retaining only two to three buds on each branch.
-Remove dead, diseased and damaged branches constantly to help the blooms flourish.
-Prune away up to one-third of the oldest branches to rejuvenate the Rose of Sharon.
+Remove dead, diseased and damaged branches constantly to help the blooms flourish and keep the plant healthy overall.
+Prune away up to one-third of the oldest branches to rejuvenate the rose of Sharon.
 Look for thicker stems, cutting those branches at the base.